mikCN/CHARMTwinsights/README.md

 It is possible to re-use the same cohort ID across multiple generations, in which case newly generated patients will be added to the cohort.

-A testing script demonstrates this, creating a `cohort1` with 6 members, and a `cohort2` with 3.
+A testing script demonstrates this (retrying until the Synthea and HAPI services are up and running), creating a `cohort1` with 6 members, and a `cohort2` with 3.
 Each generation takes a few seconds.

 ```bash
 # working dir: app